mu-semtech/mu-cli/README.md

 _Specific guides how to apply this container_

+### Developing a new service script

+Developing scripts can be done in a project.

+Scripts are found by checking the existing containers of a mu-project and seing if they have scripts defined in their `/app/scripts/` folder.
+Because mu-cli checks the configuration of the container itself, you can specify a volume in the docker-compose.yml.
+You can skip the rest of this how-to, it more elaborately explains the process and can be used for reference if something is unclear.

+In your docker-compose.yml, make sure your service has the right volume attached to it.

+    services:
+      mine:
+        ...
+        volumes:
+          /path/to/scripts/:/app/scripts

+Make sure the service is created by running `docker-compose up -d` (optionally followed by `docker-compose stop`) and esure you don't remove the `mine` container when running scripts (containers which are not created, will not be used for finding scripts).

+Add the `config.json` in the `/path/to/scripts/` folder.

+When running `mu script`, you should see the scripts for service `mine` in the list.

+You can develop your scripts in `/path/to/scripts/`.
+You don't need to restart the stack when updating the sources.
+Changes are picked up on each run.

+### Developing template scripts

+Writing templates happens much less than writing scripts.
+Hence, tooling is vastly less smoothed out.

+1. create a service in which you will try out your template script.

+    mu service new javascript mu-test-service

+2. make up a new tag under which you will develop your new script eg `semtech/mu-javascript-template:new-script-dev`.

+3. update the FROM statement of the `Dockerfile` of your microservice to the newly created tag.

+3. add the scripts you want to use to the `/app/scripts/` folder of the template.

+4. create a new local build of the template service with the tag you chose before.

+5. try out your script in the microservice.

+You can keep iterating between steps 3-5.
+There is no need to make a build of your microservice.
+The script will be available while developing the microservice, not while using the service in a stack.

 ### Reading a configuration parameter in a script

 Reading parameters from a script may occur from many languages.
 This example reads from the commandline using a bash script.